- Outbreak stage

-Phytophthora ramorum (P. ramorum) is a fungus-like pathogen of plants which causes extensive damage and mortality to trees and other plants.
+Phytophthora ramorum (P. ramorum) is a fungus-like pathogen which causes extensive damage and mortality to a wide range of trees and other plants.

 The first UK finding was made on viburnum in February 2002 at a garden centre in Sussex.
 The first record of P. ramorum on a mature tree in the UK was on a 100-year-old Quercus falcata (southern red oak) in November 2003.

 It is impossible to ascertain when P. ramorum first entered Britain or where it came from.
 However, contrary to some views, research has shown that it did not arrive here from the USA, where different forms of the pathogen occur.
 The evidence suggests that P. ramorum is native to another part of the world, possibly Asia.
 Other European countries (Germany and The Netherlands) are now known to have had findings of the pathogen (as a then unknown Phytophthora) on shrubs dating back to 1993, but these are also likely to have been introduced.